atar-axis/tc1-u4/README.md

 which is set to 12.000 MHz.

 Press "Open Code File" and select the firmware (u4.hex).
-Press "Download/Program" and hook up 3V3 to VCC (power the IC).
+Press "Download/Program" and hook up 3.3V to the chips VCC (power the IC).

 Wait for the firmware being uploaded.